Skip to content

 6 kg

-1. Start from the inertia model
+1. Write the inertia model

 For this bounded rotor use , where and the moving mass is .